sillywalk/how-to/Kubrick.md

 This is a nice to have.
 Say you want to remotely connect to Kubrick and use jupyter notebook to develop on your local machine, there's a simple way to do that.

-1. First, install `jupyter` on *both* Kubrick and your local machine
+1. **[Both On Kubrick & Local]** First, install `jupyter` on *both* Kubrick and your local machine
 ```sh
 [user@kubrick:~] conda install jupyter
 ```

-2. You'll need to initialize jupyter configurations file.
+2. **[On Kubrick]** You'll need to initialize jupyter configurations file.
 For this we need `jupyter notebook --generate-config`.
 This command will create the Jupyter folder (at `/home/user/.jupyter`) if necessary, and create notebook configuration file, `jupyter_notebook_config.py`, in this directory.
 ```sh
 [user@kubrick:~/tf-notebooks] jupyter notebook --generate-config
 ```

-3. The first time you log-in, the notebook server may ask you for a password.
+3. **[On Kubrick]** The first time you log-in, the notebook server may ask you for a password.
 I recommend setting this up.
 Use `jupyter notebook password`.
 You'll be prompted for a username and password.
 Entering it will save a hashed password in your `/home/user/.jupyter/jupyter_notebook_config.json`.
 ```sh
 [user@kubrick:~] jupyter notebook password
 Enter password:  ****